jermainlaforce/s0md3v.github.io/_posts/2018-10-30-sop-and-cors.md

 Step 3.
 Your browser makes a request to `goodGirl.example.com`<br>
 Step 4. `goodGirl.example.com` returns the response including the following HTTP header:<br>

-`Access-Control-Allow-Origin: goodBoy.example.com, money.example.com, bigDick.example.com`
+`Access-Control-Allow-Origin: goodBoy.example.com

 Step 5.
-Browser checks if `goodBoy.example.com` is in the allowed domains list<br>
+Browser checks if `goodBoy.example.com` is allowed<br>
 Step 6.
-Yes it is in that list, the response now can be used by the JavaScript<br>
+Yes it is, the response now can be used by the JavaScript<br>

 ## crossdomain.xml